thomasckng/det-frame-cosmo-with-FIGARO/src/scripts/README.md

-To generate results in the paper, the following steps need to be followed.
+To generate results in the paper, first install the required packages listed in [`environment.yml`](/environment.yml).

-First, run the following command to generate the selection function for the simulation:
+Then, run the following command to generate the selection function for the simulation:
 ```
 python generate_selection_function.py
 ```